|

 Agile practioners prefer the horizontal time frame (including the length of each sprint) to not change to foster learning needed to improve the accuracy of estimating skill.

-Quality Center was built to track individual tasks and the hours of work associated with each.
+ALM/QC was built to track individual tasks and the hours of work associated with each.
 It can also differentiate between completed (Accepted) items as green columns count versus items still to be processed as blue columns.

-However, an important difference with Agile vs. traditional approaches to project management is that generalized points are used instead of absolute man-days so that estimation bias can be more easily adjusted for reality.
+However, an important difference with Agile vs. traditional approaches to project management is that generalized points are used instead of absolute man-days so that estimation bias can be more easily adjusted for reality and individual bias.

 Additional processing (by Rally) adjusts estimated completion dates based on Scrum estimating techniques.